DmytroBiriukov/l-docker/README.md

 #### Supervisorctl

 To manage Laravel queues with `supervisorctl` you have to specify configuration file for each queue, and store it in `./docker/supervisor/supervisord.d`.
 In this forlder you will find `default.conf` for default queue, as well as 2 extra configuration files (you may use these 2 files as configuration examples or just delete them).
+Don't forget to specify correct path for `php artisan queue` command in configuration files (replace `l-docker` with you project name).

-All supervisor logs are reccomended to store in `./docker/supervisor/logs` folder that is available for host.
+All supervisor logs are recommended to store in `./docker/supervisor/logs` folder that is available for host.

 **Note, as far supervisor has separate container all neccessary php extentions should be installed in order to perform certain jobs in queues.**

+There are several supervisorctl commands available through `Makefile`^

+> make supervisor restart_all

+> make supervisor stop_all

+> make supervisor update_all

 ### Build and up docker containers